xiaoxiae/videos/12-state-space/SCRIPT.md

 Given these two small functions, we can tackle the BFS itself.
 It will take two arguments: a starting state and a stop condition, which will be a function that takes in a state and returns True if it's an ending one, so the algorithm knows when to stop searching.
-You might be thinking that this is a bit pointless, since we could just pass the position of the escape and check against it when running the algorithm and while this is true, this allows us to support more complex ways of ending the BFS (say if there were multiple escapes). <!-- is this pointless? then transform into allows us -->
+You might be thinking that this is a bit pointless, since we could just pass the position of the escape and check against it when running the algorithm and while this is true, this allows us to support more complex ways of ending the BFS (say if there were multiple escapes).

 As we've previously discussed, the algorithm uses a queue of states to explore, beginning with the starting one.
 To record the states that we've already discovered and don't want to add to the queue again, we'll use Python's built-in set.

-The rest of the function essentially writes itself from the way we previously described the algorithm: while the queue isn't empty, we'll take a state from the queue, check the stop condition (possibly reporting a solution)<!-- faster write --> and add its undiscovered neighbouring states to the queue, marking them discovered to not add them to the queue again. <!-- marking them discovered separate -->
+The rest of the function essentially writes itself from the way we previously described the algorithm: while the queue isn't empty, we'll take a state from the queue, check the stop condition (possibly reporting a solution) and add its undiscovered neighbouring states to the queue, marking them discovered to not add them to the queue again.
 Finally, If we didn't find an ending state after exploring all of them, we'll report that no solution exists.

-Implemented like this, the algorithm is useless, because it just reports that the solution exists, not what it actually looks like. <!-- highlight solution found -->
+Implemented like this, the algorithm is useless, because it just reports that the solution exists, not what it actually looks like.
 We'd ideally like to see the path that Theseus took, and for that we'll need to slightly modify our code.
 Instead of just recording that we discovered a state, we'll remember from which state it was discovered so we can later backtrack.